 Wet rooms are not as popular in the U.S. as in Europe, but they are slowly growing in popularity.
 In a wet room, the entire surface can handle being splashed or sprayed with water.
 This means there is no need for a shower door or curtain.
 This can be seen as a space-saving measure in some bathrooms, while in others, it can be a way to create a unique shower or focal point in the shower without doors or curtains in the way.
 Wet rooms can also be more accessible than traditional bathrooms because there is no shower threshold or curb.

-A wet room costs around $150 a square foot, while a traditional bathroom is closer to $125 a square foot.
+A wet room costs around $250 a square foot, while a traditional bathroom is closer to $125 a square foot.
 This is due to the extra waterproofing material.
+Below are the average costs to remodel a full bathroom vs a wet room of the same size.

 If you have some experience with tile, plumbing, and electrical work, you may choose to DIY part or all of your bathroom remodel.
 You can save a significant amount on the labor and installation of your project by doing it yourself.
 The average cost to DIY a bathroom remodel is around $75 a square foot rather than the $125 a square foot for professional remodeling.